-7.4 Active Drystik (ADS-2, ADS-3, ADS-3R)
+7.5 Active DRYSTIK (ADS-2, ADS-3)

-If an Active Drystik is included in the air loop, the RAD8 pump must be switched Off and bypassed, and the Drystik pump used instead.
-The Active Drystik models ADS-2 and ADS-3 offer multiple air flow ports.
-The High Airflow port provides an air flow rate of approximately 1.5 L/min, and it will cause the aeration to proceed more rapidly than is possible with the RAD8 pump.
-But if the Drystik's Low Airflow output is used, the air flow rate will be much lower than the RAD8 pump speed; slightly under 0.2 L/min.
-It will therefore take at least 20 minutes (instead of ten) to aerate the sample.
+If an active DRYSTIK is used instead of a passive device, the RAD7 pump must be switched Off and the DRYSTIK pump used instead.
+The Active DRYSTIK models ADS-2 and ADS-3 offer multiple air flow ports.
+The High Airflow port provides an air flow rate of approximately 1.5 L/min, and it will cause the aeration to proceed more rapidly than is possible with the RAD7 pump.
+But if the DRYSTIK's Low Airflow output is used, the air flow rate will be much lower than the RAD7 pump speed; slightly under 0.2 L/min.
+It will therefore take at least 20 minutes (instead of five) to aerate the sample.
+In this case it is recommended that after setting the RAD7 to WAT-40 or 250 Protocol, and turning the RAD7 pump Off $([Setup] \rightarrow [Pump] \rightarrow [Off] [Enter])$ , the cycle time should be extended to 10 minutes.
+It will take an hour to complete the analysis, but virtually no desiccant will be used if the RAD7 was initially dried out properly.